clicon/clixon/docker/main/README.md

 ## Changing code

 If you want to edit clixon code so it runs in the container?
-You either
+You either:
-(1) "persistent": make your changes in the actual clixon code and commit; make clean to remove the local clone;  make test again
+  1. "persistent": make your changes in the actual clixon code and commit; make clean to remove the local clone;  make test again
-(2) "volatile" edit the local clone, (in the subdir); `make test`.
+  2. "volatile" edit the local clone, (in the subdir); `make test`.